informatter/nilan/README.md

 Nilan is a programming language I am currently developing for fun 🚀, implemented in Go.
 My goal is to learn more about how programming languages work under the hood and to explore the different pipelines involved — from taking source code as input to making the CPU execute instructions 🤖.

+ℹ️ At the moment, I have decided to stop working on the tree-walk interpreter and parser.
+Instead I am starting to develop the compiler and the VM.
+I will compile the tokens into bytecode and then have a virtual machine which executes the bytecode.
+The language will no longer have an Abstract Syntax Tree (AST).

 ## Features